If the waters are condemned for shellfishing, can I harvest crabs?

 Whom do I contact to become certified?

-Check with the nearest DSS Field Office to your area for contact information.
+Check with staff from the nearest DSS Field Office to your area for contact information.

 I wish to sell seafood, and I want to know what I need to do.